dylan-turner25/rfsa/README.md

 # Usage

-`rfsa` has no exported functions.
+The`rfsa` package has no exported functions.
 To load an included data set use the `data()` function with one of the names of the data sets listed in the table below.
 For example, to load the `fsaMyaPrice` data set, use the following code:

 ``` r
 # load the rfsa package